General Organizing | Kids/Families | Living Simply

 When we multitask we actually work at a slower rate.

-Do less multitasking and more task pairing.
+Be less of a multitasking mom and more of a mom that is good at task pairing.

 It is important to distinguish between multitasking and task pairing.
 In other words, getting two things done with a single action.
-Task pairing can help us be more productive and save us time, and this is a good thing.Ā
+Task pairing can help us be more productive and save us time, and this is a good thing.

 This is the same as killing two birds with one stone.
 For example, knocking out two or three errands in one trip downtown.
 This is not multitasking; rather it is simply making good use of your time and energy – not to mention gasoline.

 Another example is placing multiple things that need to go upstairs into a basket on the bottom step.
 By doing this, the next time you’re going upstairs, you can take it all up at once.
-Performing food prep by cooking a large portion of ground beef to freeze for several meals is another helpful task pairing activity.Ā Because your browing meat for several meals at one time, this is a real time saver.Ā
+Performing food prep by cooking a large portion of ground beef to freeze for several meals is another helpful task pairing activity.
+Because your browing meat for several meals at one time, this is a real time saver.

 Think about your day and how you get things done, then mindfully consider how you can multitask less and task-pair more.